CarloWood/systemd-netns/README.md

 ## Usage

-Below `NSTYPE` and `NSNAME` are arbitrary strings existing of alpha-numerical characters.
-The latter might be used as part of a device name, so keep them short as well. `NSNAME` is the instance of a service and will be used as the netns (network namespace). `NSTYPE` must exist as `NSTYPE.conf` in `/etc/conf.d/netns` which defines what it does.
+Below `NSTYPE` and `NSNAME` are arbitrary strings existing of alpha-numerical characters (most notably, a hypen ('-') is *not* allowed).
+The latter might be used as part of a device name, so keep them short as well.
+`NSNAME` is the instance of a service and will be used as the network namespace name (netns). `NSTYPE` must exist as `NSTYPE.conf` and/or `NSTYPE-NSNAME.conf` in `/etc/conf.d/netns`, and as `/usr/share/systemd-netns/NSTYPE.sh` and/or `/etc/conf.d/netns/NSTYPE.sh` which defines what it does.

-To add a new `NSTYPE` create a configuration file `/etc/conf.d/netns/NSTYPE.conf`.
-Optionally, create a file `/etc/conf.d/netns/NSTYPE-NSNAME.conf` that will only be sourced for the network namespace `NSNAME`.
+To add a *new* `NSTYPE` create a file `/etc/conf.d/netns/NSTYPE.sh` and create a file `/etc/conf.d/netns/NSTYPE.conf` and/or `/etc/conf.d/netns/NSTYPE-NSNAME.conf` (the latter will only be sourced for the network namespace `NSNAME`).

 Run `/usr/sbin/netnsupdate`.
-This must be done every time you add (or remove) a `/etc/conf.d/netns/NSTYPE.conf` file (not necessary if you just edit a `.conf` file).
+This must be done every time you add (or remove) an `NSTYPE` (not if only editing these files).

-The contents of both `.conf` files together must specify the following bash functions.
-Normally these would be defined in `/etc/conf.d/netns/NSTYPE.conf`.
+The `/etc/conf.d/netns/NSTYPE.sh` file must specify the following bash functions.

 ```shell
 function configure_NSTYPE_up_outside() {